Boston Barber Recovering From Open-Heart Surgery After Freak Accident

 Silva says if he can survive the pandemic and the period of unemployment it brought he can survive this, though he figures he’ll have a new nickname.
 “I joke that they’ll call me the Beacon Hill klutz.”

-He hasn’t lost the sense of humor that’s a constant on the job he’s loved for four years but says he’ll make one change, no slip shoes.MORE: 'Slow And Steady' Storm Could Drop Up To 6 Inches Of Snow In Boston Area
+He hasn’t lost the sense of humor that’s a constant on the job he’s loved for four years but says he’ll make one change, no slip shoes.MORE NEWS: 'Make It Even Better,' Teachers Hope To Improve On Remote Learning Successes

 A GoFundMe page has been set up to help Silva with his hospital bills.